akellbl4/cache-proxy/README.md

 # Cache shared data for Next.js

-This repo has two approatches to cache data before you start build your Next.app
+This repo has two approatches to cache data before you start build your Next.js app

 ### Disk cache server